Carice van Heusden

 Carice van Heusden is a young filmmaker from the Netherlands who currently resides in Brussels.
 Her passion for film was ignited at an early age, inspired by the power of storytelling and the visual possibilities inherent in the medium.
 This profound appreciation for cinema ultimately led her to Brussels, where she has further developed her creativity and immersed herself in the world of film at the RITCS School of Arts.

-Besides focusing on developing her voice as an author, she held various roles within different discipline, including: assistant director, screenwriter and the art department.
-After completing several distinctive short films during her studies, she is now working on her Bachelor Film ‘Nova Alma’ at RITCS.
+Besides developing her voice as an author, she has held various roles within different disciplines, including assistant director, screenwriter, and positions in the art department.
+After completing several distinctive short films during her studies, her most recent project is Medusa is Not Dead, She Is Many, a video installation and a feminist exploration of the myth of Medusa.

 Filmography